 We emphasize the development of research skills for all lab members.
 Some skills we will help you train in: biological knowledge, machine learning techniques, programming, scientific project management, oral presentations, written communication, scientific publication, grant writing.
 Michael meets with lab members weekly to discuss research progress and training needs.
 Lab members receive a written evaluation three times annually.

-We are especially interested in candidates who are women or members of underrepresented minorities.
+We particularly encourage candidates who are women or members of underrepresented minorities.